 Basic Information on Special Mobile Machinery (SMM):

 Special Mobile Machinery (SMM) vehicles are of a design commonly used in the construction business.
-These vehicles, self propelled or otherwise, and are not designed to transport persons or cargo over the public highways.
+These vehicles, self propelled or otherwise, are not designed to transport persons or cargo over the public highways.

 Motor vehicles which have been redesigned or modified with the attachment of SMM (over 500 pounds), and this attachment becomes an essential part of the operation for which the vehicle was intended, will be classified as Special Mobile Machinery.